evennia/evennia/evennia/contrib/actions/README.md

 When turn-based mode starts, each character is assigned a turn action with a duration of zero, which simply means that the turn action is completed as soon as it starts.
 Because each character gets a turn (during which they may start new actions) whenever one of their actions has been completed, this guarantees that everyone gets a turn at the start of turn-based mode.
 Each player character's turn lasts a minute and can be ended prematurely using the "done" command, while each NPC's turn lasts five seconds.
 It is perfectly possible for the same character to have multiple turns in a row if they perform a series of very quick actions in succession.

-To switch to turn-based mode, PCs and NPCs may turn on their alarm setting.
-If at least one character in the room turns their alarm on, the room shifts to turn-based mode.
-Once all of the PCs and NPCs have turned their alarms off, the room shifts back to real-time mode.
+To switch to turn-based mode, PCs and NPCs may turn on their "turnbased" setting.
+If at least one character in the room sets their turnbased status to on, the room shifts to turn-based mode.
+Once all of the PCs and NPCs have set their turnbased status to off, the room shifts back to real-time mode.
 Any actions that have come closer in time to their completion during turn-based or real-time mode will retain their progress when switching to the opposite mode.
-Note that some actions can be set to trigger turn-based mode, and to do so, they will raise the alarms of both the person carrying them out and the target of the action (if any).
+Note that some actions can be set to trigger turn-based mode, and to do so, they will activate turn-based mode for both the person carrying them out and the target of the action (if any).

 Movement between rooms is based on two actions, MoveOut and MoveIn.
 Thus, to move between two rooms A and B, characters must first move out of room A towards the exit to room B, and then into room B from the exit back to room A (if any such exit exists).
 It takes time to both enter a room and to leave it, as determined by the character's movement speed and the "distance" attribute of the rooms' exits.
 Moving out of a room cancels any actions the character is performing on targets within the room, as well as any actions being performed on the character by other characters within the room.